Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Battalion - Balkans - Hudovo - Kaluckovo - 1915

-During the Serbian Campaign (1915), the 1er RMA’s HQ is at Hudovo and the HQ of the Legion Battalion at Kaluckovo.
-The main task is to proctect the Salonika-Niš railroad, along with the Stroumitsa-Station (a train station) and the close bridge.
-In 1915, the whole area lies in the south of Vardar Macedonia (today’s North Macedonia), then part of Serbia.
+During the Serbian Campaign (1915), the 1er RMA HQ was stationed at Hudovo and the Legion Battalion HQ at Kaluckovo.
+The main task in this vast valley was to protect the Salonika-Niš railway line, including the train station (Stroumitsa-Station) and a nearby bridge.

 Foreign Legion - Battalion - Balkans - 1er RMA - Hudovo - Udovo

-As of November 3, a large reinforcement to the Battalion arrived, consisting of 3 officers and 298 men.
-Major Emmanuel Arqué replaced Captain Homo as the Battalion commander.
-He had served with the Legion since 1896; from June to October 1915, Major Arqué was the head of the 2nd Foreign Regiment in Algeria.
+On November 3, the battalion received a reinforcement of three officers and 298 men.
+Major Emmanuel Arqué succeeded Captain Homo as battalion commander.
+Having served with the Legion since 1896, Arqué briefly led the 2nd Foreign Regiment in Algeria in 1915 when it was reduced to only a headquarters and a rear detachment.

-Between November 8 and 12, the legionnaires of Lieutenant Schmidt‘s 9th Company seized two hills that had been held by the Bulgarians north-east of Ayranli, about 3,5 miles (5,5 km) east of the Battalion’s HQ at Kaluckovo.
-On November 14, one more hill would be seized by these legionnaires.
-But two of them were killed, five legionnaires were wounded.
+From November 8 to 12, Lieutenant Schmidt’s 9th Company legionnaires captured two Bulgarian-held hills northeast of Ayranli, 3.5 miles (5.5 km) east of the Battalion’s headquarters in Kaluckovo.
+On November 14, they seized another hill, losing two killed and five wounded.

 Foreign Legion - Battalion - Balkans - Hudovo - Terzeli - Ayranli - 1915